Pirates

 There were 6 yachts in the group that was attacked the following weekend.
 The pirates gave chase.
 If they had not been able to outrun the pirates and one boat had been boarded by armed men what would the crews of the other yachts have done?
 When gunmen are firing Kalashnikovs - AK47s and machine pistols towards you there is not much point in resistance.
 The next attack was also on a group of yachts and the pirates only gave up when an American aircraft buzzed them in response to a Mayday.

-The distance off shore Yemen is irrelevant - Do not go near the Somalia coast - a merchant ship was robbed, with loss of life, around the same time near to this coast.
+The distance off shore Yemen was irrelevant in those day- Do not go near the Somalia coast - a merchant ship was robbed, with loss of life, around the same time near to this coast.

 It could be worth considering sailing without navigation lights whilst in the danger zone.